yusifsalam/ot-harjoitustyo/documentation/user_manual.md

 !NB this manual is inteded for the GUI version of the game.

 # Using the app
-The starting screen look something like this
+The starting screen should look something like this

 ![main_menu](https://raw.githubusercontent.com/yusifsalam/ot-harjoitustyo/master/documentation/images/main_menu.png)